Patagonia, Argentina – Chile

 The Original People’s Culture

 The original cultures of the Tehuelche and Mapuche peoples have a mark in Patagonia.
-If you go on cultural tours, you’ll get to learn about their history how they live, and the stuff they make.
+Cultural tours allow you to learn about their history, how they live, and what they make.

 When’s the Best Time to Drop By